Info for

 January and MAY STARTS

-This program is offered in a fast-track format (16 months) from January or May until the following April or August.
+This hospitality management program is also offered in a fast-track format (16 months) from January or May until the following April or August.
 Students complete all four semesters consecutively.
-January start students finish the following April; May start students finish the following August.
-Co-op option not available however students still complete 120 hours of Field Placement work experience.
+January-start students finish the following April; May-start students finish the following August.
+The co-op option is not available under the fast-track format, however, students still complete 120 hours of field placement work experience.

 The courses listed below are for incoming students.
 If you are a current student, please refer to your program of study for the year you began your program.
 Your program of study can be found on MyDC.